erlware/relx/README.md

 heavily on what plugins available and what options are defined, but usually it is simple a well configured release directory.

-   relcool -d ~/my-dirs  --relname foo --relvsn 0.0.1 --target-spec myapp --target-spec getopt>=0.5.1 -o output-dir --targz
+   relcool -l ~/my-dirs  --relname foo --relvsn 0.0.1 --target-spec myapp --target-spec getopt>=0.5.1 -o output-dir --targz

 The *release-specification-file* is optional but otherwise contains additional specification information for releases.